pcmarks/ddd_elixir_demo_stage1/README.md

     * Exposes a JSON API
 * Elm (Client)
   * Single Page Application.
-  * Accesses the Domain Model using a Phoenix JSON API via the same Phoenix Router,  Controllers (and Views) used by the Phoenix client.
+  * Accesses the Domain Model using a Phoenix JSON API via the same Phoenix Router,  Controllers (and Views)that are used by the Phoenix client.
   * Only uses [W3.CSS](https://www.w3schools.com/w3css/) for web page styling - no JavaScript (so far).

 ## Installation and Operation